What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Proposed Methodology

 \textbf{Discriminative loss:} In order to ensure that a learned prototype for a child node $n_c$ is not activated by any of its \textit{contrasting set} of species (i.e., species that are descendants of child nodes of $n$ other than $n_c$), we introduce another novel loss function, $\mathcal{L}_{disc}$, defined as follows:

 where $\widetilde{D_i}$ is the contrasting set of all descendant species of child nodes of $n$ other than $n_c$.
-This is similar to the separation loss used in other prototype-based methods such as \cite{chen2019looks}, \cite{nauta2021neural}, and \cite{wang2021interpretable}.
+This is similar to the separation loss used in other prototype-based methods such as ProtoPNet \citep{chen2019looks}, ProtoTree \citep{nauta2021neural}, and TesNet \citep{wang2021interpretable}.

-\textbf{Orthogonality loss:} We also apply kernel orthogonality as introduced in \cite{wang2020orthogonal} to the prototype vectors at every node $n$, so that the learned prototypes are orthogonal and capture diverse features:
+\textbf{Orthogonality loss:} We also apply kernel orthogonality as introduced in \citet{wang2020orthogonal} to the prototype vectors at every node $n$, so that the learned prototypes are orthogonal and capture diverse features:

 where $\mathbf{\hat{P}}$ is the matrix of normalized prototype vectors of size $C \times K$, $I$ is an identity matrix, and $\|.\|_F^2$ is the Frobenius norm.
 Each prototype $\mathbf{\hat{p}_i}$ in $\mathbf{\hat{P}}$ is normalized as, $\mathbf{\hat{p}_i} = \frac{\mathbf{p_i}}{\|\mathbf{p_i}\|}$.